Rockingham County Division of Public Health begins offering second booster shots April 7

-WENTWORTH — Eligible Rockingham Countians can receive their second booster doses of Pfizer or Moderna COVID-19 vaccines beginning April 7 at the health department here, county health officials announced in a news release Wednesday.
+WENTWORTH — Eligible Rockingham County residents can receive their second booster doses of Pfizer or Moderna COVID-19 vaccines beginning April 7 at the health department here, county health officials announced in a news release Wednesday.

 The U.S. Food and Drug Administration last week authorized second booster doses of the two pharmaceutical brands for people older than 50 and/or those with compromised immune systems.